Castlevania: Circle of the Moon: Legacy

 Despite the game's success, series producer Koji Igarashi, who had not been involved in its production, was critical of the game.
 When developing follow-up title Castlevania: Harmony of Dissonance, he cited in an interview several flaws he felt should have been rectified in Circle of the Moon's design, primarily its control scheme and the dark appearance of the graphics on the Game Boy Advance.
 He additionally criticized the DSS card system, stating that it "did not match with the world Castlevania had established over a long period of time", though admitted he felt it was a good system.
 In 2002, Circle of the Moon was removed from the series' timeline, a move met with some resistance from fans.
 Igarashi noted the reason for the removal was not due to his non-involvement with the game, but instead the intention of the game's development team for Circle of the Moon to be a stand-alone title.

+The game later saw a Japanese-only re-release under the "Konami the Best" label on November 3, 2005.
+It was published on the Wii U Virtual Console on October 9, 2014, in North America.